dbos-inc/dbos-transact-ts/CONTRIBUTING.md

 7. Submit a pull request to this repository.
 In the PR description please include:
-* Description of the fix/feature
+* Description of the fix/feature.
-* Brief description of implementation
+* Brief description of implementation.
-* Description on how you tested the fix
+* Description of how you tested the fix.

 ## Requesting features